greenfield932/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched 4 times with two scales and different start positions using YCrCb 3-channel HOG features.
+To optimize performance I reduced amount of data for HOG processing by introducing region of interest.
+The second optimization is to compute HOG on the whole region and than apply sliding windows to the computed HOG data.

 ![alt text][image7]
 ---